OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-101.md

 ## Psalm 101:2

-> I will carefully attend to the blameless way.
+> I will strive to follow the path of integrity.
-> When will You come to me?
+> When will You visit me?

 ---

-> I will walk within my house in the integrity of my heart.
+> I will conduct myself within my house with a sincere heart.

 ## Psalm 101:3

-> I will set no worthless thing before my eyes;
+> I will place nothing worthless before my eyes;

 ---

-> I hate the work of those who fall away;
+> I despise the deeds of those who stray;
 > It shall not cling to me.

 ## Psalm 101:4

-> A perverse heart shall leave me;
+> A perverse heart shall depart from me;
-> I will know no evil.
+> I will not engage in evil.

 ---